 Stage 2: Measuring univariate health inequity

-The second stage quantifies the distribution of unfair health across individuals in the population.
-Unfair health is not directly observable.
+The second stage quantifies the unfair distribution of health across individuals in the population.
+The unfair distribution of health is not directly observable.
 To estimate it from observed health, we follow the framework for measuring unfair health inequalities proposed by Fleurbaey and Schokkaert (2009).
-We first model variation in health.
+We first model variation in observed health.
 This is a descriptive task, and the goal is to statistically explain variation in health as much as possible with the data at hand.
-Based on this model, we then proceed with fairness-standardization, which involves ethical judgments to estimate unfair health.
+Based on this model, we then proceed with fairness-standardization, which in essence permits us to estimate unfair health for each individual and generates the inequitable distribution of health in the population..

 (a) Modeling health